GRIS-UdeM/SpatGRIS/README.md

 SpatGRIS is a sound spatialization software that frees composers and sound designers from the constraints of real-world speaker setups.

-With the ControlGRIS plugin distributed with SpatGRIS, rich spatial trajectories can be composed directly in your DAW project and reproduced in real-time on any speaker layout.
+With the ControlGRIS plugin distributed with SpatGRIS, rich spatial trajectories can be composed directly in your DAW and reproduced in real-time on any speaker layout.
 It is fast, stable, cross-platform, easy to learn and works with the tools you already know.

 SpatGRIS supports any speaker setup, including 2D layouts like quad, 5.1 or octophonic rings, and 3D layouts like speaker domes, concert halls, theatres, etc. Projects can also be mixed down to stereo using a binaural head-related transfer function or simple stereo panning.

-It can handle up to 128 inputs and outputs simultaneously and features a 3D and a 2D view that help visualizing sources motions and monitor sound activity.
+It can handle up to 128 inputs and outputs simultaneously and features 3D and 2D views that help visualizing sources motions and monitor sound activity.

 SpatGRIS is developed by the _Groupe de recherche en immersion spatiale_ (GRIS) at Université de Montréal and is in active development.
 Updates are published on a regular basis.